-Identification of emission hotspots to drive local area interventions

-Most regions in the country, both urban and rural, are not adequately equipped with ground monitoring stations.
-Given the limited number of monitoring stations, a series of satellite images over a period of time could be used to identify pollution hotspots.
+Identification of emission hotspots to drive local area interventions stations, a series of satellite images over a period of time could be used to identify pollution hotspots.
 Both pollution hotspots and the pollutants of concern can be identified by tracking satellite observations.
 This could help pollution control agencies design area- and pollutant-specific interventions.